Key Requirements for the City of Dallas Paving Bond

 Introduction

 From our perspective, contractors who work on streets, sidewalks, and driveways in the City of Dallas carry a big responsibility.
-The work must meet code, protect the public, and last under wear and tear.
+The work must meet code requirements, protect the public, and withstand wear and tear.
 That’s why the city requires any contractor performing this type of work to obtain a City of Dallas, TX – Paving ($10,000) Bond before beginning operations.

 This bond serves as a legal commitment that the contractor will follow all applicable ordinances, complete the work as permitted, and correct any damage or defects.
 If a contractor violates these conditions, the city may file a claim on the bond to cover the costs of repair or legal action.